How to Improve on Learning a Language

 Go and buy yourself sticky (post-it) notes or get a label maker and go to town tagging everything in sight from the doorknob to all the items in your fridge.
 These are everyday items that you use and see in your life so why not, especially, be familiar with their foreign counterparts?

-See Also: Speech on the Importance of Books
+See Also: Speech on Free Education for Everyone

 For starters, simply make a list of everything in your refrigerator and post it to the outside of the refrigerator door.
 You could place a label on everything inside but with the hustle of grabbing milk you might knock off the sticker for orange juice and when placing them back on the product you might switch them up.
 And when ordering cereal in another country, wanting skim orange juice in your cereal might be questioned.